cloudnative-pg/charts/README.md

 expect that Prometheus and Grafana are already part of that infrastructure: there you can install CloudNativePG, the suggested metrics and the provided Grafana dashboard.

+**NOTE**: supports only the latest point release of the CloudNativePG operator.

 ![Example of dashboard](dashboard.png)